 Yaomachi town’s traditional ryokan stay in Toyama

-My friend living in Toyama strongly recommended joining the Hotaruika Tour Boat and to visit Yaomachi town’s Owara Kaze no Bon festival, if we visited Toyama Prefecture.
-When we went to Toyama to see Kurobe Dam, we stayed at Yaomachi’s traditional inn, Miyata Ryokan.
+My friend living in Toyama strongly recommended joining the Hotaruika Boat Tour and to visit Yaomachi town’s Owara Kaze no Bon festival, if we visited Toyama Prefecture.
+When we went to Toyama to see the Kurobe Dam, we stayed at Yaomachi’s traditional inn, Miyata Ryokan.
 We could not see the festival, but enjoyed the old town atmosphere.

 Miyata Ryokan was established in the late Edo era, in the mid 1850’s.
 It has an elegant and stylish design.

 You can enjoy Owara Kaze no Bon festival in early September to pray for a good harvest and to prevent wind disaster.
 There is a pre-festival at the end of August.
-You can see Ecchu Owara Bushi dance during the festival season.
+You can see the Ecchu Owara Bushi dance during the festival season.
 The Ecchu Owara Bushi has been performed for more than 300 years.